Bin-Chen-Lab/GPS/RCL/README.md

 Place folders into RCL/data/output.

 # Step 1: Prepare your drug-induced gene expression data in your interested cell line.
-[Here](https://chenlab-data-public.s3.amazonaws.com/GPS4Drugs_RCL/LINCS_NEW_LOW_DOSE_L4.csv) is the raw data downloaded from LINCS L4 for drug-induced gene expression in various cell lines under the lose-dose condition.
+[Here](https://chenlab-data-public.s3.amazonaws.com/GPS4Drugs_RCL/LINCS_NEW_LOW_DOSE_L4.csv) is the raw data downloaded from LINCS L4 for drug-induced gene expression in various cell lines under the low-dose condition.

 To select your interested cell line for training the RCL model and prediction, you can use the following codes in R: